 As they become more and more wounded, they improvise effective means to use firearms, grenade launchers, and smoke.

 The tension constantly builds as the guys run out of ammo.
 This isn’t like the Walking Dead, where you constantly question the constant supply of ammunition.

 You feel the tension as they keep fighting and run empty.

 It gets to the point where Ben Foster’s character runs both his rifle and then pistol dry.
 The final shot of the M9 with the slide locked back gives you goosebumps.

-None of these guys seemed to have a sling, which is an invaluable piece of gear.
+My only gripe is none of these guys seemed to have a sling, which is an invaluable piece of gear.

 - Aimed accurate fire is critical